DamanHanzo/SharepointCustomCode/README.md

-#Sharepoint Custom Code
+# Sharepoint Custom Code

-Sharepoint dev repo
+- Any/all custom developement in sharepoint(centurionconnect), resides in this repo.